October 11 - October 15, 2019

 We will meet in the lobby at 6 p.m. for dinner with Peter Sanders and we’ll have an evening session.

 From right after breakfast until lunch we will attend the Art of Seeing Master Class with Peter Sanders.
 After lunch, a local will tell us about the rich history of Granada.
 After that it’s time to put into practise what we’ve learned during the first visit to the Alhambra palace complex.
-In the evening we’ll have dinner together and reflect on the day.
+In the evening we’ll capture sun rise.
+Afterwards have dinner together and reflect on the day.

 We will wake up early in the morning to catch the morning golden hour.
 After that, we will have breakfast together and then join another master class.
 After lunch we’ll have our second visit to the Alhambra, with special focus on the beautiful UNESCO Generalife gardens, which are an example of the rural residence of the emirs, built during the 13th and 14th centuries.
 Once we are back, all attendees will have time to go through their photos up until dinner.
 After dinner there will be some time, if desired, for feedback on your work.

-We’ll conduct the final visit of the Alhambra in the morning and then work on finalizing our photos.
-You’ll be able to improve your editing skills here.
+We’ll focus on post-production and finalising of our photos.
+You’ll be able to significantly improve your editing skills here.
 In the evening we’ll have a closing dinner and we’ll close with a big slideshow.

 We’ll have breakfast together and discuss some final points.
 After this everyone will check-out from your hotel.
 You will be dropped off to Granada Airport.